How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #8.
 Let the Garlic Sit So it Can Dry

 Before you can take garlic into your kitchen and start cooking with it, you will need to give it time to dry.
-This will help the dirt that is on the head to dry making it easier to remove it without risking damage to the papers.
+This will help the dirt that is on the head to dry, making it easier to remove it without risking damage to the papers.
 I like to dry my garlic in two steps.

-Second, once all the excess dirt is removed, gather your garlic in clumps of 3’s and 4’s to hang in a place with good air circulation.
-I like to hang mine in the barn.
-Since drying garlic can be quite aromatic this keeps the smell out of the house, however, the barn smells like an Italian restaurant but the goats really don’t seem to mind. 🙂
+Once all the excess dirt is removed, gather your garlic in clumps of 3’s and 4’s to hang in a place with good air circulation that is free of dampness.

 Let your bundles of garlic hang for at least a week or two.
 The purpose of drying is to seal up the heads so you can trim them for storage.
 Watch the tops of your garlic and use them as your guide to know when your heads are ready to trim.